Standardized Interpretable Fairness Measures for Continuous Risk Scores: Experiments

 Moreover, we trained two logistic regression scores on the German Credit Risk dataset ($n=1000$) to predict if a borrower belongs to the good risk class.
 The first model \emph{LogR} uses all available nine predictors including the feature \emph{sex}, which we choose as protected attribute.
 For the second score \emph{LogR (debiased)}, the protected attribute was removed from the model input.
 We set \emph{female} as the expected discriminated group.
 The scores achieve an AUROC of 0.772 and 0.771.

 Compared to COMPAS, the separation biases of both models are lower (all below 0.1) whereas the calibration biases are higher (close to 0.3).
 Removing the attribute decreases the separation bias (Table \ref{gcd-table}), while it slightly increases the calibration bias.
 Note that while \emph{LogR} contains bias to the detriment of female, the debiased model predominantly favors female over male.
+This demonstrates the use and importance of the split into positive and negative components introduced in \ref{sec:pos-neg-components}.